 More specifically, we are just as obese and do not exercise enough.

-One of the three countries mentioned above is the United States.
-This is confirmed by other research that those who attend church more than once a week have a seven year greater life-expectancy.
+There is other research confirming that those who attend church more than once a week have a seven year greater life-expectancy.

 Whilst 24% of Americans attend church or synagogue regularly, "more than once a week" is probably a much smaller fraction.